Zum Inhalt springen

 Configuration Cleanup: Updated global.imagePullSecrets

-Without using a custom registry, you can pull all the openDesk images without authentication.
-Thus defining not existing imagePullSecrets creates unnecessary errors, so we removed them.
+Without using a custom container image registry, you can pull all the openDesk images without authentication.
+Thus defining non-existent imagePullSecrets creates unnecessary errors, so we removed them.

 You can keep the current settings by setting the external-registry in your custom environment values: